 Another really positive step forward is the introduction of new technology.
 For a patient to know they can open the curtains, dim the lights, increase the heating etc. will give them a feeling of control, which they often feel the illnesses has robbed them of.
 The new technology will help them to maintain their independence and decrease their dependency on others.
 This can only result in positive impact on their emotional and physical wellbeing.

 Help us to make the Hospice building measure up to the outstanding care our team provide.
-Donate or pledge to do one thing for the Jubilee Appeal.
+Donate to Jubilee Appeal today.